 Other: College credit through Everett Community College may be earned for this course.

-Students will have the option to take the National College Board AP Statistics exam.
+Students will have the option to take the National College Board AP Calculus AB and BC exams.
 Students enrolled in this course can expect the rigor of a college level class.
-Graphing calculator is required for this course.
+Graphing calculator is recommended for this course.